iitmotorsports/IIT-SAE-ECU/SDBC/README.md

 > FORMAT `"format_name"` `"data_type"` (`scale`,`shift`) [`min`,`max`] : `optional description`

-The `FORMAT` line consists of the name of the format in quotes, the data type of this format, the scale and shift that should be applied to the final value when decoding a can message signal.
-The min and max of the final value, if applicable and the optional description
+The `FORMAT` line consists of the name of the format in quotes, the data type of this format, also in quotes, the scale and shift that should be applied to the final value when decoding a can message signal, and the min and max of the final value, if applicable.
+Finally, the optional description

 scale, shift, min, and max are allowed to be floats and negative.
-They are also have defaults that should be used if they are not to be used, as such `(1,0)` or `[0,0]`
+They are also have defaults that should be used if they are not to be used, as such `(1,0)` and `[0,0]`

 When pulling a value from a buffer, that value shall be run through an appropriate formatting function to convert the value to the proper type.
 In addition to that, it will apply the proper conversions given by the values above.
+The order this takes place is the same in which `FORMAT`s are defined.

+1. Binary data received from CAN line
+2. Get raw value by interpreting value as `"data_type"`
+3. Apply (`scale` * **value**) + `shift` to value
+4. Clamp value to [`min`,`max`] if not [0,0]
+5. Run value through specialized format function if available

 ## Types

 > TYPE `"data_type_name"` `[+|-]` `[0-64]` : `optional description`

-The type line consists of the name of a data type, whether this data is signed or unsigned, the number of bits that it uses, and the optional description.
+The type line consists of the name of a data type in quotes, whether this data is signed or unsigned, the number of bits that it uses, and the optional description.

 The data type name, if applicable, shall match a defined type or typedef in it's most general sense. i.e. 32 bit values can be either an integer (`int32_t`), unsigned integer (`uint32_t`) or a float (`float`), 1 bit values are booleans (`bool`).